erjank/teaching/novice.md

 [^3]: "When the cook tastes the soup, that's formative: When the
       guests taste the soup, that’s summative."
 (Michael Scriven, as quoted by Debra Dirksen.)

+[^4]: Most jokes are less funny when written down, and become even
+      less funny with each re-reading.
+Being spontaneously funny while teaching usually works better, but can easily wrong: what's a joke to your circle of friends may turn out to be a serious political issue to your audience.
+If you do make jokes when teaching, don't make them at the expense of any group, or of anyone except possibly yourself.

 ----